Decor Trends 2026: What to Watch Next

 What makes these colour families particularly effective in 2026 is how well they work together — terracotta and sage, for example, feel simultaneously warm and fresh, grounded and alive.
 They're also forgiving palettes to work with, because their muted quality means they rarely clash, even when combined in ways that might seem unexpected on a paint chart.

-Combining colours thoughtfully can enhance your choice of wall art, creating harmonious focal points while maintaining your space's overall calm.
+Combining colours thoughtfully can enhance your choice of unique wall art, creating harmonious focal points while maintaining your space's overall calm.
 For example, a muted terracotta wall brings out the warmth in natural wood frames or complements abstract art pieces rendered in sage and cream.

 Mini Case Study: The Calm Corner Refresh